Hamburger

 Romania

-Fiscal losses can be carried forward for seven consecutive years and offset against future profits.
+Fiscal losses can be carried forward for 5 consecutive years and offset against 70 percent of future profits.
 Losses can also be transferred within reorganization processes, such as mergers, spin-offs, etc.

 Russia